 - Official education program documentation (i.e. Curriculum or Specific learning outcomes)

-- Provide evidence of Academic English Language Arts and English Language Proficiency as outlined in the Substantial Equivalence assessment policies (see policies 2.4 and 2.5).
+- Provide evidence of English Language Proficiency as outlined in the Substantial Equivalence assessment policies (see policy 2.4).

 Please review the following for a more detailed description of each required documentation: